 Yellowfields is the trading name of Jason Clark MA FBCartS FRGS, a cartographer (map maker) and graphic designer with 30 years (ouch!) of experience.
-This has covered feasibility studies, concept development, design, production and project management — applied most extensively within the fields of transportation (transport information systems), town planning, urban design, town planning, architecture and wayfinding.
+This has covered feasibility studies, concept development, design, production and project management — applied most extensively within the fields of transportation (transport information systems), town planning, urban design, architecture and wayfinding.
 Even after this amount of time, Jason still has immense enthusiasm for solving problems and creating informed and appropriate solutions!

 “Mapping is an increasingly vital activity, one that undergirds diverse disciplines and transcends the supposed physical/digital divide.”

 Janet Abrams & Peter Hall, Eds.
 Else/Where: Mapping New Cartographies of Networks and Territories

 He has particular knowledge of cartographic design, graphic design and information design, as well as the fields of illustration, 2D and 3D visualisation.
 Jason’s training, education and experience are firmly grounded within both the disciplines of cartography and graphic design.
 This has enabled a much wider and deeper understanding of both disciplines—their history, theory and techniques.
 This also forms the basis of his personal research.

 For over 13 years Jason has worked as a freelance cartographer and graphic designer, gaining further understanding of wayfinding, from strategy through to detailed signage design.
 Working with class-leading companies such as City ID, he has gained experience across the numerous processes and factors that impact upon this field, such as urban analysis, movement planning, information architecture and planning, user-centred design, 2D and 3D visualisation, map design, pictogram design, typeface selection, production artwork, design guidelines and much more.